 - How can one person influence the future of a city?

 - I have so many ideas about how to bring change, and relish the opportunity to try them out

 - I’m excited and positive about the future

 - I believe my enthusiasm and positivity is contagious, and what the city needs

 Find out more in my 2 minute video which explains:

-- Several intersections around the city are getting clogged at peak times
+- Several intersections and roads around the city are getting clogged at peak times

 - Could we have a tram down the centre of Cameron Road?

 - Solutions: My 32 solutions for fixing Tauranga’s traffic